Freedom of religion in Africa by country: Gabon

-Catholic, Muslim, and Protestant leaders meet regularly and work together to promote religious tolerance.

 The Gambia

 The constitution of the Gambia guarantees and protects the freedom of religion in Articles 17, 25, 32, 33, and 212.
 Article 60 of the constitution prohibits forming political parties that are formed on a religious basis.

 The Supreme Islamic Council is an independent body that advises the government on religious issues.
 Although not represented on the council, the government provides the council with substantial funding.
-The country's president serves as the minister of religious affairs and maintains a formal relationship with the council.
+In the past, the country's president has served as the minister of religious affairs and maintained a formal relationship with the council.

 The constitution establishes Qadi courts, with Muslim judges trained in the Islamic legal tradition for matters pertaining to marriage, divorce, child custody, and inheritance for Muslims.
 The Qadi courts are located in each of the country's seven regions.
 Muslim law also applies to interfaith couples where there is one Muslim spouse.
 Non-Qadi district tribunals, which deal with issues under the customary and traditional law, apply sharia, if relevant when presiding over cases involving Muslims.
 A five-member Qadi panel has purview over appeals regarding decisions of the Qadi courts and non-Qadi district tribunals relating to sharia.

-Foreign missionary groups operate in the country.
+Foreign missionary groups have operated in the country.
 The government does not require religious groups to register.
 Faith-based nongovernmental organizations (NGOs) must meet the same registration and licensing requirements as other NGOs.

 Ghana

 The constitution of Ghana prohibits religious discrimination and stipulates individuals are free to profess and practice their religion.
 Registration is required for religious groups to have legal status.

 Ghanaian society is very tolerant of differences in religion.
-However, religious dress codes, particularly those pertaining to the wearing of hijabs by women, have been enforced in publicly funded Christian and Muslim schools, despite a directive from the Ministry of Education that would prohibit such dress codes.
+However, in the past, religious dress codes, particularly those pertaining to women wearing hijabs, have been enforced in publicly funded Christian and Muslim schools, despite a directive from the Ministry of Education that would prohibit such dress codes.

 Guinea

 The constitution of Guinea establishes that Guinea is a secular state where all enjoy equality before the law, regardless of religion.
 The constitution provides for the right of individuals to choose, change, and practice the religion of their choice.

+After a military coup d’état in September 2021, the National Committee for Reconciliation and Development (CNRD) suspended the constitution.
+They put a Transition Charter in place which stated that the country is a secular state, and provides for freedom of worship.

+Religious groups may not own radio or television stations.

+The primary school curriculum does not include religious studies.

+Pre-2021

 The imams and administrative staff of the principal mosque in the capital city of Conakry, and the principal mosques in the main cities of the four regions, are government employees.
 These mosques are directly under the administration of the government.

 The Guinean government's Secretariat of Religious Affairs aims to promote better relations among religious denominations and ameliorate interethnic tensions.
 The secretary general of religious affairs appoints six national directors to lead the offices of Christian affairs, Islamic affairs, pilgrimages, places of worship, economic affairs and the endowment, and general inspector.

-Private Muslim and Christian schools are prevalent, and some Muslim schools receive funding from the local government.

-Religious groups may not own radio or television stations, but the government provides broadcast time for religious groups on state-owned television channels, and privately owned radio stations are allowed to air religious programming.